-The first time I ever went shopping for gluten-free ingredients was exactly five years ago.
+The first time I ever went shopping for gluten-free ingredients was exactly seven years ago.
 I had to hold back tears as I realized HOW MUCH money gluten-free ingredients and food cost and how awful they tasted!

 When Aldi started their gluten-free line of products a few years ago, my family was very excited!
 Aldi has the cheapest gluten-free products that I have found.